 Her answer was simple – the human mind hates unfinished tasks.
 And with the need to complete unfinished tasks, comes mental tension!

-Whilst this is great when you are waiter, and tasks can be completed almost instantly, when tasks cannot be completed straight away – this is when mental tension or an inner conflict can be caused.
+Whilst this is great when you are a waiter, and tasks can be completed almost instantly when tasks cannot be completed straight away – this is when mental tension or an inner conflict can be caused.

 - Peter T. Coleman, The Five Percent: Finding Solutions to Seemingly Impossible Conflicts

 From time to time, we will all have the ‘nagging’ in our brain telling us we have a task to finish.
 Whether this is a news article we need to write, an important phone call we need to make, or simply an errand to run!
 The brain is essentially uncomfortable with the idea of an incomplete task and wants to feel comfortable again.
 It’s not too much to ask, right?